PUBG PS4 Won't Have Vikendi Snow Map on Launch Day: PUBG Corp

-The PUBG PS4 release date is December 7.
-In the run up to this, developer PUBG Corp has confirmed what maps the game would have at launch.
-And no, the previously leaked Vikendi snow map isn't one of them.
+PUBG PS4 is a hotly anticipated release, and it will become available to buy from December 7.
+Just ahead of that date, PUGB developer PUBG Corp has revealed exactly which maps the title would have at launch.
+The Vikendi snow map, which had been previously leaked, isn't one of them, we know learn.
 Instead, PUBG PS4 will launch with Erangel, Sanhok, and Miramar, all of which are present and playable on PUBG Mobile, PC, and Xbox One.
 Considering that PUBG PS4 is bundled with a Vikendi event pass, it suggests that we could see Vikendi making it to all platforms soon enough.
+The developer also revealed some in-game items that will be available to PS4 users, and exclusive to the platform.

 PUBG PS4 map list